livkosterlitz/Breseq_genome_plots/Readme.md

 The `breseq_plotting.R` program two required arguments.

 * -f/--file: The data file, plot_variants.csv, created by the `breseq_HTML_to_CSV.py` program
 * -o/--plotting_options: The CSV file passing the customizations for the plot.
 All settings must be set.
-The example template serves as a good starting point. [example CSV output](https://github.com/livkosterlitz/Breseq_genome_plots/blob/main/BasicRun/Breseq_plots/plotting_options.csv)
+The example template serves as a good starting point. [example plotting options input](https://github.com/livkosterlitz/Breseq_genome_plots/blob/main/BasicRun/Breseq_plots/plotting_options.csv)

 #### Command to run example
 ```bash